tinesoft/nxrocks/packages/nx-quarkus/README.md

 | `directory`             | `string`                   | Directory where the project is placed                                                                                |

 > **Note:** If you are working behind a corporate proxy, you can use the `proxyUrl` option to specify the URL of that corporate proxy server.
-> Otherwise, you'll get a [ETIMEDOUT error](https://github.com/tinesoft/nxrocks/issues/125) when trying to access official Spring Initializer to generate the project.
+> Otherwise, you'll get a [ETIMEDOUT error](https://github.com/tinesoft/nxrocks/issues/125) when trying to access official Quarkus Initializer to generate the project.
 > Even simpler, you can just define environment variable `http_proxy`, `HTTP_PROXY`, `https_proxy` or `HTTPS_PROXY` globally.

 ### Linking Projects (`link` generator)